feathersjs/docs/guides/offline-first/example-realtime.md

 Replication stops when communication is lost with the server.
 It can be restarted on reconnection.

-## Example 1 - Replicate the entire file
+## Example 1 - Replicate all the remote service data

 #### Running the example